Club Registrars or Club Presidents must apply for a player-specific waiver if a player on one of their organization's teams:

 - Requests to play on a Division 1 team also have separate waiver requirements

-- Is in a higher grade than the BAYS playing grade group requested (This is only in existence for the rest of Spring 2021 and then not available)
+- Is in a higher grade than the BAYS playing grade group requested (eligible for non-MTOC teams only)

 - Plays on a team that exceeds the stated grade-specific roster size limits